johnpolacek/chicagotechevents.com/README.md

 functions = "./functions-build"
 ~~~~

-To test functions locally install netlify-lambda and make api calls against localhost:9000

-Let’s add a link to our header to a new page with an add event form.
+To finish this part up, let’s add a link to our header to our submit page.

 *src/components/Header.js*